 Result Mapping

 Result mapping is a core feature of Juice.
 It converts database query results into structured Go values.
-Juice supports multiple mapping styles, from simple single-row cases to more advanced collection-oriented patterns.
+The current version mainly uses column struct tags, generic binding helpers, and the sql.RowScanner extension point.

 Native sql.Rows Support